Jeff-Bouchard/hub.docker.com/INCENTIVE-SECURITY.md

 **Binary equivalence + cryptographic verification = ability to securely reward hostile nodes**

-This solves the fundamental problem of decentralized networks:
+This model is designed to solve the fundamental problem of decentralized networks:
 - ✅ Don't need to trust node operators
 - ✅ Can verify they're running legitimate code
-- ✅ Can pay them for work without risk
+- ✅ Can pay them for work with risk constrained by cryptographic verification instead of blind trust
 - ✅ Economic incentives align with network security
 - ✅ Even hostile actors contribute legitimately